Dell Technologies Inc.

 We use non-GAAP financial measures to supplement financial information presented on a GAAP basis.
 Management uses these non-GAAP measures in financial planning and forecasting and when evaluating our financial results and operating trends and performance.
 We believe, when used supplementally with GAAP financial measures, these non-GAAP financial measures provide our investors with useful and transparent information to help them evaluate our results by facilitating an enhanced understanding of our results of operations and enabling them to make period to period comparisons.
 There are limitations to the use of the non-GAAP financial measures presented in this report.
 Our non-GAAP financial measures may not be comparable to similarly titled measures of other companies.
 Other companies, including companies in our industry, may calculate non-GAAP financial measures differently than we do, limiting the usefulness of those measures for comparative purposes.

-Non-GAAP product gross margin, non-GAAP services gross margin, non-GAAP gross margin, non-GAAP operating expenses, non-GAAP operating income, non-GAAP net income, and non-GAAP earnings per share attributable to Dell Technologies Inc. - diluted, as defined by us, exclude amortization of intangible assets, stock-based compensation expense, other corporate expenses and, for non-GAAP net income and non-GAAP earnings per share attributable to Dell Technologies Inc. - diluted, fair value adjustments on equity investments and an aggregate adjustment for income taxes.
+Non-GAAP product gross margin, non-GAAP services gross margin, non-GAAP gross margin, non-GAAP operating expenses, non-GAAP operating income, non-GAAP net income, and non-GAAP earnings per share - diluted, as defined by us, exclude amortization of intangible assets, stock-based compensation expense, other corporate (income) expenses and, for non-GAAP net income and non-GAAP earnings per share - diluted, fair value adjustments on equity investments and an aggregate adjustment for income taxes.
 As the excluded items may have a material impact on our financial results, our management compensates for this limitation by relying primarily on our GAAP results and using non-GAAP financial measures supplementally or for projections when comparable GAAP financial measures are not available.

 Reconciliations of each non-GAAP financial measure to its most directly comparable GAAP financial measure are presented below.
 We encourage you to review the reconciliations in conjunction with the presentation of the non-GAAP financial measures for each of the periods presented.
 The discussion below includes information on each of the excluded items as well as our reasons for excluding them from our non-GAAP results.
 In future fiscal periods, we may exclude such items and may incur income and expenses similar to these excluded items.
 Accordingly, the exclusion of these items and other similar items in our non-GAAP presentation should not be interpreted as implying that these items are non-recurring, infrequent, or unusual.